flame-engine/flame/doc/other_modules/forge2d.md

 ## Contact callbacks

 `Forge2DGame` provides a simple out of the box solution to propagate contact events.

+Contacts events occur whenever two `Fixture`s meet each other.
+These events allows listening when these `Fixture`s start (`beginContact`) and cease overlapping (`endContact`).

 There are multiple ways to go around it.
 However, a common approach is to mix a `BodyComponent` with `ContactCallbacks`.